Tree Planting and Maintenance

 The University of Texas at Austin recognizes the significant role of campus trees and the many tangible and intangible benefits they provide to everyone in the UT Austin community.
 Arborists with our Landscape Services branch of Facilities Services understand that the university’s urban forest of close to 5,000 trees are a valued community resource, an important component of the grounds’ infrastructure, and part of the campus identity.

 To support the preservation and management of the campus trees, UT Austin commissioned an inventory and assessment of the trees on the Main Campus.
 The process yielded vital information about each tree, including species, size, condition, and geographic location.
 The data collected were also used to develop a detailed and quantified analysis of the current structure, function, and value of the university’s urban forest.

 Results of the UT Austin Tree Inventory and Assessment are now available to view using an online resource.
-Follow this link to gain a better understanding of the trees on UT Austin’s campus.
+View the trees on campus to gain a better understanding of the trees on UT Austin’s campus.
 You can locate yourself on the map and get basic descriptions of every tree on campus.
 In addition, view the calculated numerous benefits the campus trees give to us, which include air quality, water quality and energy savings statistics.

 Our field crew includes four International Society of Arboriculture (ISA) Certified Arborists and four ISA Certified Tree Workers who care for over 5,000 trees on the Main Campus and surrounding UT System properties.
 Our tasks include tree removal, pruning, planting, stump grinding, soil remediation, air excavation techniques, fertilization, and watering.
 For more information on proper tree care, visit the ISA at www.treesaregood.com

-Enjoy freshly picked persimmon from one of our trees at the UT Orchard (24th & San Jacinto) in this recipe for Persimmon Pudding.
+Enjoy freshly picked persimmon from one of our trees at the UT Orchard (24th & San Jacinto) in this recipe for Persimmon Pudding (PDF).